teddit-net/teddit/README.md

 BTC: bc1qlcrmt2pvlh4eq69l3l4h6z5jg74z2m2q3pasan

 ## Installation
-This is a quick guide how to run teddit on your own server with domain teddit.net.
+This is a quick guide how to run teddit on your own server.
 Change teddit.net to your own domain in the following steps.
 Tested on fresh install of Debian 10.
 Run as root:

 `# apt update && apt upgrade`